-- Verifying your employment status (if you’re employed) or proof of regular payments such as Centrelink;
+- Confirming your employment status if you’re employed, or proof of regular payments like Centrelink

 The key here is to be patient!

 Hot tip: If you haven’t heard back from the agent after 48 hours, follow up by phone or email.
 When you do, remind them about the property address.
 Many agents manage hundreds of properties and can have multiple vacancies advertised simultaneously.

 So what happens if my application is accepted?

 If your application is successful, congratulations!
 The property manager will contact you almost immediately.
 This is the stage where things start to speed up.
 In most cases, you’ll receive an email to tell you your application has been accepted.

 If you decide to go ahead with the lease, the property manager will also include information about the rental bond and rent in advance that needs to be paid as soon as possible.
 There’ll typically be a deadline attached to this payment.